Froxz/docs.pseudoagentur.de/resources/docs/soa_sentinel/setup/upgrade.md

 The first command will update all assets.

-If you have changed something in the admin views, please check them.
+If you have changed something in the admin views or assets, please check them.
 Otherwise use the package views and merge them with your modifications.

 If you're running soa-sentinel without changing anything, you can also run